GoogleCloudPlatform/professional-services/tools/slo-generator/README.md

 (e.g: Burn Rate metric, SLO/SLI metric).
 - **BigQuery** for exporting SLO report to BigQuery for deep analytics.

-The exporters configuration is put in the SLO JSON config.
-See an example in [tests/unit/fixtures/slo_linear.json](./tests/unit/fixtures/slo_linear.json).

 ### Error Budget Policy
 The **Error Budget policy** (JSON) defines the different time windows to query (steps), the alerting Burn Rate Threshold, and notification settings.
 This policy